FAQ: Frequently Asked QuestionsGENERALITIES ABOUT THE PHOSPHENISM PRACTICE

-Only the practice of Phosphenic Mixinge stimulates all the abilities of the brain.
+Only the practice of Phosphenic Mixing stimulates all the abilities of the brain.

 Phosphenic mixing consists of mingling a thought with a phosphene.

 Mixing can be done in the dimension of time (by retaining a precisely chosen thought during the presence of the phosphene), or in both dimensions of time and space (by locating the visual or auditory mind image within the phosphene).
 The second way to operate is more efficient but requires more training.

-Phosphenes should be associated everyday to your work, studies or theme of meditation, in order to obtain concrete results in the development of your mental abilities.
+Phosphenes should be associated every day with your work, studies, or theme of meditation, in order to obtain concrete results in the development of your mental abilities.

-2 - What are the impediment to the practice?
+2 - What are the impediments to the practice?

-The only impediment is glaucoma, i.e. the hypertension of the fluids of the eye.
+The only impediment is glaucoma, i.e. the hypertension of the eye fluids.
 Symptoms are sharp pains deep in the back of the eye.